InterLoop219/Hackly-Holidyas-Space-Racing-Writeups/web/Stolen Research.md

 invictus:$y$j9T$i6GkFortXamhKHY0bpTN.0$FLCqzsvVB1ZnfpffqSuvdLgzwLJvkmz6.aHfyoo11NB:18808:0:99999:7:::
 ```

-It is unusual hash. $y means yescript.
-We can crack it with john:
+It is unusual hash.
+Since there is a $y, it is a yescript hash.
+We can crack it with johntheripper:
 ```
 strongleong@WIN-U8I7TONIUR7:~$ john --format=crypt -w=rockyou-75.txt hash
 Loaded 1 password hash (crypt, generic crypt(3) [?/64])